ciniki/events/README.md

 License
 -------
 Ciniki is free software, and is released under the terms of the MIT License.
-See LICENSE.txt.
+See LICENSE.md.